Why reinvent the wheel?

 After many years as chairman of the library committee, Sue Braun is taking a tiny step back.
 She will still be involved in fund-raising and in long-range planning for the library that bears her family’s name.
 But she is turning over her week-to-week administrative duties to Susan Keller, who has been on the committee for two years and is the author of most of the library articles for the Shofar.

-Making the library a go-to destination for children and teens is a key goal for the new year, and we’re excited that Katey Lindley, the new education director, wants to make library visits a regular part of the Torah school.
+Making the library a go-to destination for children and teens is a key goal for the new year, and we’re excited that the Torah School wants to make library visits a regular part of the Torah school.
 Pre-schoolers will also be continuing their monthly visits for story time and songs.

 What about those whose Torah school days are long behind them?
 In a d’var Torah, Rabbi Dorsch encouraged congregation members to look for ways to turn their love of Judaism from emotion to action.
 Maybe you want to introduce a new mitzvah for Shabbat or a holiday.
 Maybe you want to read more Jewish books, whether that means classic texts, biographies and history or the latest hot novel from Israel.
 Maybe you want to spice up the menu with a dish from another Jewish culture, or start a Jewish-themed movie night for your family.